JesseJFlores/sportsapp/readme.md

 _Scenario 1:_ It's been a few days since the last game and the team is now at practice.
 The Coach would like to highlight top performances from players based on stats.
 He signs into his **ADMIN ACCOUNT**, selects **STATS**, selects **PLAYER** and then is able to view the stats for each player for any game.

 _Scenario 2:_ Now the coach is done highlighting individual players and would like to discuss team stats.
-He clicks the back button to get out of player stats, and this time instead of selecting **PLAYER**, he selects **TEAM**.
+He clicks the **BACK** button to get out of player stats, and this time instead of selecting **PLAYER**, he selects **TEAM**.

 _Scenario 3:_ The coach would like to select the starting players for the next game so he signs into his **ADMIN ACCOUNT** and selects **SCHEDULE**.
 Here he is able to create a **LINE UP** (this is only an admin feature) which will be viewable by the players.

 ## Persona 2: Team Manager/Parent- Mrs. Warren

 _Scenario 1:_ It's during a game and Mrs. Warren is keeping stats for each player in real time.
 She has an **ADMIN ACCOUNT** and is already signed in.
-She navigates to the **ROSTER** page and waits.
+She navigates to the **STATS** page, selects **PLAYER** and waits.
 As a player does something she selects that player to fill in the stat (this is only an Admin feature).

 _Scenario 2:_ It's in between games and Mrs. Warren would like to update the team stats.
 She signs in to her **ADMIN ACCOUNT** and navigates to the **STATS** page, where she then selects between **PLAYER** and **TEAM**- here she will select **TEAM** and fill in the stat.